 Global Change in Tundra Communities

+The Arctic is warming faster than almost anywhere else on Earth, and species face parallel threats in alpine ecosystems.
 One of our best options for understanding what effect future climate change might have on natural ecosystems comes from long term manipulations.
-Working with field sites which have been undergoing warming for one to two decades as part of the International Tundra Experiment (ITEX), I previously examined community composition and, to a much lesser extent, ecosystem processes.
-This work also contributed to the Tundra Trait Team, which pooled tundra data to ask whether responses are similar across regions, community types, and functional groups, or whether heterogeneity of these responses make it difficult to predict the sum of global change effects.
-While I do not have any active tundra research at the moment, I’m interested in returning in the future to work on the ecosystem function consequences of community change (or resistance to change), and possibly applying the meta-ecosystem framework in the arctic.
+Our group’s work also contributes to the Tundra Trait Team, which pooled tundra data to ask whether responses are similar across regions, community types, and functional groups, or whether heterogeneity of these responses make it difficult to predict the sum of global change effects.

 - Little C.J., Cutting H.B.U., Alatalo J.M., Cooper E. (2017) Short-term herbivory has long-term consequences in warmed and ambient high Arctic tundra.
 Environmental Research Letters 12:025001.